MaVe1000/WeatherApi/README.md

 ## 🔐 API Key

-Este proyecto requiere una API Key de OpenWeatherMap.
-Debes registrarte para obtenerla y reemplazar el valor en el archivo script.js.
+Este proyecto ahora obtiene la clave API del servicio de backend desplegado en Render.
+Ya no es necesario registrarse para obtener una clave API de OpenWeatherMap ni modificar el archivo script.js.
+La conexión al servicio de OpenWeatherMap se gestiona de forma segura a través del backend.

-This project requires an API Key from OpenWeatherMap.
-You must sign up to get it and replace the placeholder in the script.js file.
+This project now obtains the API key from the backend service deployed on Render.
+It is no longer necessary to register for an OpenWeatherMap API key or modify the script.js file.
+The connection to the OpenWeatherMap service is securely managed through the backend.

 ---